Māori constituencies for regional council

-To enhance the role of Māori in local government, legislation provides for the option to establish Māori seats.
-In October 2020, Northland Regional Council voted to establish Māori seats for the 2022 regional council elections, though this decision can be overturned by a public poll.
+To enhance the role of Māori in local government, legislation provides for the option to establish Māori constituencies.
+In October 2020, Northland Regional Council voted to establish Māori constituencies for the 2022 regional council elections.
 This web page aims to answer some of the common questions people may have about the process.

-It is where electors on the Māori roll vote for a candidate from the Māori constituency(s).
-Electors on the general roll vote for candidates from the general constituency(s).
+It is where electors on the Māori roll vote for candidates standing for Māori constituencies.
+Electors on the general roll vote for candidates standing for general constituencies.

 Why did council vote to establish Māori seats?

 With more than a third of Northlanders being Māori and no Māori councillors for several terms, council want to guarantee Māori a place at the decision-making table.
 Council considers that Māori seats will improve democracy and better reflect the needs and aspirations of our entire community.

 After a number of workshops and having heard from many people representing different viewpoints on the debate, council voted in favour of establishing Māori seats.
 Read more in our 20 October council meeting agenda: northland.infocouncil.biz

 How many Māori constituency councillors can there be?

 There’s a legislative formula to work this out, based on the total number of councillors and the latest available electoral population statistics.